zompi2/UE4EnhancedCodeFlow/README.md

 You can measure performence using [Unreal Insights](https://docs.unrealengine.com/4.26/en-US/TestingAndOptimization/PerformanceAndProfiling/UnrealInsights/) tool.
 Currently there is only one cpu timing trace available:
 * ECF-Actions-Tick - measures the time the plugin needs to perform one full update.

-You can disable Unreal Insights traces for this plugin by setting `bEnableInsightProfiling` in `EnhancedCodeFlow.Build.cs` to false.
+You can disable Unreal Insights traces for this plugin by setting `bEnableInsightProfiling` in `EnhancedCodeFlow.Build.cs` to `false`.

 [Back to top](#table-of-content)